-- It can be automated and especially if you have a lot of registered users, you can quickly export a list of people who are happy with your product and ask them for referrals from their friends.
+- It can be automated!
+Especially if you have a lot of registered users, you can quickly export a list of people who are happy with your product and ask them for referrals from their friends.

-- NPS opens more doors for more survey questions, so that you can gather additional comments and feedback after the respondent responds to the first survey.
+- NPS opens doors for more survey questions so that you can gather additional comments and feedback after the respondent responds to the first survey.

 Rocketship.FM uses YesInsights for their website feedback widget to figure out what their listeners want to listen to more of.
 The widget appears on their main site and looks like this:

-One of the hardest things about running a podcast is determining what type of content listeners want to listen to next.
-As mentioned above, they have everything from productivity to growth to culture and most podcast analytic apps don’t provide the data on what listeners want to hear.
+One of the hardest aspects of running a podcast is determining what type of content listeners want to listen to next.
+As mentioned above, they have everything from productivity to growth to culture.
+And most podcast analytic apps don’t provide the data on what listeners want to hear.
 What’s the solution?
 Ask your listeners and get their feedbacks!